Debate on gas contract secrecy overshadows EU quest for energy union

 Gazprom, which supplies about a third of EU gas, is the target of an EU antitrust investigation for allegedly overcharging customers in Eastern Europe, thwarting rival suppliers and blocking the free flow of gas.

 The prices Gazprom charges are not public.
-Industry estimates have found Poland pays $370 per thousand cubic meters compared with $310 for Germany.
+Industry estimates have found Poland pays $370 per thousand cubic metres compared with $310 for Germany.

 Even with commercial deals excluded, EU diplomats said Germany was opposed and that more transparency could lead to the disclosure of sensitive data.